Best Way To Reheat Onion Rings – 3 Methods Of Reheating Onion Rings

-How To Reheat Onion Rings In Air Fryer
+How To Reheat Onion Rings In An Air Fryer?

 Is reheating onion rings in an air fryer a valid option?

-Yes, you can warm up your onion rings in an air fryer.
+Yes, you can heat your onion rings in an air fryer.
 The good news is that they will come out crispy too.

 - Put cooking spray on your onion rings.
 Do this for all sides so it can reheat properly.

-Can You Reheat Onion Rings In Microwave?
+Can You Reheat Onion Rings In The Microwave?
 (Avoid!)